MarcosTulioSDLV/Security-Jwt-Method1/README.md

 For this project, default roles, users, and products have been created for quick testing by using the scheme.sql and data.sql files.
 However, you are also provided with endpoints to register your new roles, users, and products.
 The default users were created with the following credentials:

-Username: user,  Password: 123 (USER role only)
+- Username: user,  Password: 123 (USER role only).
-Username: admin, Password: 123 (ADMIN role only)
+- Username: admin, Password: 123 (ADMIN role only).
-Username: super, Password: 123 (both USER and ADMIN roles)
+- Username: super, Password: 123 (both USER and ADMIN roles).

 ## API Endpoints
 The API provides the following endpoints: